 It was soon clear that there was a place for the texts I wrote: in 2020, more than 100,000 people visited the website, far more than I could ever reach in my practice.
 I was therefore very driven to add content to the website.

-Some of the most read articles are on the use of Magnesium supplements to reduce bruxing, the link with bruxism and acid reflux, and how recreational drugs can cause issues in the jaw region.
+Some of the most read articles are on the use of Magnesium supplements to reduce bruxing, the advantages of massages, the link with bruxism and acid reflux (‘GERD’), and how recreational drugs can cause issues in the jaw region.

 During the Corona outbreak, the world stood still.
 My world too.
 It made me think about the future.
 I wanted to keep helping people, I wanted to keep being innovative, so I started looking for another challenge.